moliver28/research-handbook/content/handbook/support/workflows/customer_emergencies_workflows.md

 **Incident checklist**

 Role-specific tasks are documented in the incident checklist.
-The incident checklist is a supplemental tool to help the CEOC, CMOC, and SMOC organise tasks relating to the incident.
+The incident checklist is a supplemental tool to help the CEOC, CMOC, and SMOC organize tasks relating to the incident.

 #### Backup engineers on weekends in APAC